-Tourette’s Syndrome, also known as Gilles de la Tourette Syndrome, has been a prevalent part of my life for the last 20+ years.
-When I was ~6 years old I was diagnosed with Tourette’s, which I have suffered from consistent motor tics ever since.
+Tourette Syndrome, also known as Gilles de la Tourette Syndrome, has been a part of my life for the last 20+ years.
+I was diagnosed with Tourette Syndrome when I was about 6 years old, and I have dealt with consistent motor tics ever since.

 What is Tourette Syndrome?